fbpx Scholarships | University of West Alabama Skip to main content

 Requirements

-To be considered for academic, leadership, or alumni scholarship assistance, a student must meet unconditional Admissions standards (19 or higher ACT or 990 or higher SAT and 2.0 or better GPA) and apply for admission and scholarship by April 15.
+To be considered for academic, leadership, or alumni scholarship assistance a student must meet unconditional Admissions standards (19 or higher ACT or 990 or higher SAT and 2.0 or better GPA) and apply for admission and scholarship by April 15.

 Trustee awards are not available to online students or to international students who are attending UWA through a partnership program or memorandum of agreement with another university or college and/or who have special UWA scholarship provisions.

-To apply for on campus freshman/transfer scholarships from the Admissions Office, UWA applicants should fill out the Trustee Scholarship Application found HERE.
+To apply for freshman/transfer scholarships from the Admissions office, UWA applicants should fill out the Trustee Scholarship Application found here.
 (You will need your UWA username and password.)
-If you are a graduate or online student, please click here for scholarship opportunities.
+Please email scholarships@uwa.edu if you have any questions about the scholarship application or awarding process.

 Scholarships for Beginning Freshmen